 Third, there is an uncompromising relationship between the grace of God and our faith and obedience to Him.
-As the Hebrew writer tells us: “By faith the walls of Jericho fell, after the people had marched around them for seven days” (Hebrews 11:30).
+Scripture says, “By faith the walls of Jericho fell, after the people had marched around them for seven days” (Hebrews 11:30).
 Although their faith had frequently failed in the past, in this instance the children of Israel believed and trusted God and His promises.
-As they were saved by faith, so we are today saved by faith (Romans 5:1; John 3:16-18).
+As they were saved by faith, so we are today saved by faith (Romans 5:1; John 3:16–18).
 Yet faith must be evidenced by obedience.
-As with the children of Israel, the walls of Jericho fell “by faith” after they were circled for seven straight days.
-As such, saving faith impels us to obey God (Matthew 7:24-29; Hebrews 5:8-9; 1 John 2:3-5).
+The children of Israel had faith, they obeyed, and the walls of Jericho fell “by faith” after they were circled for seven straight days.
+Saving faith impels us to obey God (Matthew 7:24–29; Hebrews 5:8–9; 1 John 2:3–5).

 In addition, the story tells us that God keeps His promises (Joshua 6:2, 20).
 The walls of Jericho fell because God said they would.
 God’s promises to us today are just as certain.
 They are just as unswerving.
 They are exceedingly great and wonderfully precious (Hebrews 6:11–18; 10:36; Colossians 3:24).